Pain Management Programme

 Physical reconditioning and balanced movement is very important part of our therapy.

 Hands-on therapy and gentle movement is beneficial to both your mind and body, to release tension in your body, help body re-alignment and to activate neuronal connections.

-Movements may be set for you to do in your own time at home.
+Movements may be recommended for you to do in your own time at home.

 2. Pain Management or Reduction Techniques

 Our aim is for you to regain your lifestyle, doing the things you enjoy or have to do to support your family, regaining your lifestyle.
 Regular practice of the techniques we teach you may give considerable relief.
 Plus these techniques can be useful at more stressful times when pain or anxiety can worsen.

 Techniques such as reducing stress, relaxation, imaginary techniques, and reprogramming emotional events can be an integral part of your treatment.
 Positive thinking is important.

 It’s important to learn self-help techniques and to practice them regularly, especially at the beginning of your time with us.